JuliaLang/julia/doc/manual/complex-and-rational-numbers.rst

 As is common, the absolute value of a complex number is its distance from zero.
 The ``abs2`` function gives the square of the absolute value, and is of particular use for complex numbers, where it avoids taking a square root.
-The full gamut of other mathematical functions are also defined for complex numbers::
+The full gamut of other :ref:`man-elementary-functions` is also defined for complex numbers::

     julia> sqrt(im)